 The Group's technology strategy is aligned to, and a key enabler of, the Group's strategic vision.
-The key elements of the Group's technology strategy are focused on embedding a client-centric culture which is aimed at ensuring that the Group's systems are "always on" (available to our customers) and secure (through managing the risk of unauthorised security breaches), systems adopt a universal financial services organisation view, enabling the digital transformation of the Group, driving the simplification of the Group's systems, and in having the right employees to deliver on the strategy.
+The key elements of the Group's technology strategy are focused on embedding a client-centric culture which is aimed at ensuring that the Group's systems are "always on" (available to its customers) and secure (through managing the risk of unauthorised security breaches), systems adopt a platform business view, enabling the digital transformation of the Group, driving the simplification of the Group's systems, and in having the right employees to deliver on the strategy.

 The Group sets security, recovery and business resumption as a key focus area, and regularly tests contingency procedures so that interruptions are minimized.
-This yielded a 55% decrease in material system stability incidents in 2020.
-In South Africa, the number of material incidents declined from 29 incidents in 2019 to 13 incidents in 2020, and in the Africa Regions material incidents declined from 18 incidents in 2019 to 8 incidents in 2020.
-In addition, migrating the Group's infrastructure, software and platforms to cloud services remains a strategic priority.
-The Group remains on track to achieve the migration of 85% of its current workload into the cloud by 2025.
-Ongoing investment in digital capabilities also saw the Group's digital footprint increase by 29% compared to 2019.
+This yielded a 63 per cent. decrease in material system stability incidents in 2022.
+In South Africa, the number of material incidents declined from 14 incidents in 2021 to 4 incidents in 2022, and in Africa Regions material incidents in 2022 remained consistent with the prior year, with 2 incidents in each year.
+Migrating the Group's infrastructure, software and platforms to cloud services remains a strategic priority.